awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 The following permissions are related to viewing analytics data on the Amazon Pinpoint console\.
 They're also related to retrieving \(querying\) aggregated data for standard metrics, also referred to as *key performance indicators \(KPIs\)*, that apply to projects, campaigns, and journeys\.

 **`mobiletargeting:GetReports`**
 View analytics data on the Amazon Pinpoint console\.
+This permission is also required in order to create segments that contain custom attributes using the Amazon Pinpoint console\.
+It's also required to obtain an estimate of the size of a segment in the Amazon Pinpoint console\.
 + URI – Not applicable
 + Method – Not applicable
 + Resource ARN – `arn:aws:mobiletargeting:region:accountId:*`